espdev/csaps/README.md

 **Important**:
 The same weights vector and the same smoothing parameter will be used for all Y data.

-## Smoothing multivariate data
+## Smoothing ND-gridded data

-The algorithm can make multivariate smoothing splines for ND-gridded data approximation.
+The algorithm can make smoothing splines for ND-gridded data approximation.
 In this case we use coordinatewise smoothing (tensor-product of univariate splines coefficients).

-You can use `MultivariateCubicSmoothingSpline` class for multivariate smoothing.
+You can use `GridCubicSmoothingSpline` class for ND-gridded data smoothing.
 You also can set weights and smoothing parameters for each dimension.

-Currently the implementation does not support vectorization for multivariate data.
+Currently the implementation does not support vectorization for ND-gridded data.

-### Bivariate smoothing example
+### Smoothing 2D-gridded data (surface) example

 ```python
 import numpy as np